Post 1 in a 4 part series

-- Values and judgements- everyone has different values and judgements that they make.
-Focusing more on facts, values and judging others rather than prioritizing the connections and ways we are similar can cause children problems in getting along with others.
+- Values and judgments– Everyone has different values and judgments that they make.
+Focusing more on facts, values, and judging others rather than prioritizing the connections and ways we are similar can cause children problems in getting along with others.

 A friend loves at all times, and a brother is born for a time of adversity.
 Proverbs 17:17

 Renee is a life coach who specializes in working with foster and adoptive families.
 She is based in Louisville, Kentucky, but she works with clients all over the world through internet coaching.
 You can book a free 30-minute consultation with her here: https://square.site/book/60VP09PS4Z3JB/empowered-calling-llc or find out more information about her services at https://empoweredcalling.com/